GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

   - High-definition video recording: 1080p30, 720p60, VGA90 video modes.
   - Still image capture.
 - **Connection**: Attaches via a 15cm ribbon cable to the CSI port on the Raspberry Pi.
 - **Software Support**: Numerous third-party libraries are available, including the Picamera Python library.
-Refer to the "Getting Started with Picamera" resource for additional guidance.

 ### 5.1.3.
 Operating System Setup
 The operating system was installed on a 128GB SanDisk Ultra microSD card with speeds up to 140MB/s.
 The [Raspberry Pi Imager](https://www.raspberrypi.com/software/) was used to install the following version: